vkola-lab/python_speech_features_cuda/README.md

 print(fea.shape)  # >>> (4, 3124, 13)
 ```

 Window function (e.g. `hamming`) has only one degree of freedom that is window/frame length.
 Since window length doesn't change oftenly in most senarios, it is not necessary to calculate it over and over again at each call.
-Here, a constant vector is passed instead of a function.
-This API change is consistent with the idea of buffer.
+This API change is consistent with the idea of buffering.

 #### Interoperability